Last week I had the sublime pleasure and honour of speaking at a conference hosting 11,000 women engineers (with a smattering of spectacular dudes).

-In each talk, I shared the 12 lies that the Impostor Complex really really want us to buy into.
+In each talk, I shared the twelve lies that the Impostor Complex really, really wants us to buy into.
 Including “You can’t trust the praise of others.”
 (Which can also sound like “they’re just being nice.”)

 After each and every talk I delivered, there was lineup of people asking me about this specific lie.
 How to move past the belief that *everyone* is just being nice and then actually believe their compliments about the work and their capabilities.